i-magdy/magdi-yacoub/README.md

     UI Layer in :feature
     and data layers in :core
     any resourses related to UI (like strings,drawable,colors ..)
-In :ui Module the App structure follows this [Pattern](https://developer.android.com/topic/modularization/patterns)
+In :ui Module The App structure follows this [Pattern](https://developer.android.com/topic/modularization/patterns)

 <img src="structure.png" height="280" alt="On boarding"/>